 An extensive ambulatory curriculum is delivered in a morning lecture series to ensure all residents graduate with a solid foundation in general medicine.
 Topics include hypertension, diabetes, musculoskeletal complaints, asthma, COPD, thyroid disease, cardiac testing, GERD, mental health, pain management, women's health, travel medicine, and age-specific screening, sexual health, LGBT health, to name just a few.
 In addition to the ambulatory lectures, time is dedicated two mornings a week to Morning Report presentation of outpatient cases, led by the Ambulatory Chief Resident.
 Generalist faculty attend to enhance the discussions.

 During the PGY2 year, our Primary Care residents may elect to participate in a 2- to 4-week clinical elective at Cornell Student Health in Ithaca, New York.
 This is a university student health practice offering experiences in adolescent medicine, women's health, sexual health, and behavioral medicine.
-Future opportunities may additionally include hospital medicine, rural health, consultative sub-specialty medicine, sports medicine.
+After a brief hiatus, next year we also will resume offering hospital medicine, rural health, consultative sub-specialty medicine, and sports medicine.
 The experience provides an introduction to real-life primary care embedded in a smaller community and offers a fascinating juxtaposition to care in urban Manhattan.
 The Ithaca-based clinician-educators are wonderful primary care role models, and residents have found that the area is a beautiful region to explore during the fall and spring.
 Read more information on our sister-site in Ithaca and residents' experiences there.

 Primary Care PGY3 residents are offered the same opportunities to participate in global health electives as Categorical residents, including structured rotations at sites in Tanzania, Haiti and Brazil.
 Please see What Sets Us Apart: Global Health Offerings for details.
 In addition, the Primary Care track offers PGY2 residents valuable flexibility to structure some of their elective time for international clinical and/or research electives.